skuroda/FindKeyConflicts/README.md

 Array containing key patterns to ignore.
 These should follow the same guidelines as specifying key bindings.

+`display_internal_conflicts`:

+Boolean value used to determine if internal command conflicts to a package should be displayed.

 ## Notes
 Thanks to [bizoo](https://github.com/bizoo) for sharing their work with me.